seed-rs/seed-rs.org/crate/guides/0.7.0/app_3_time_tracker.md

 # App 3: Time Tracker

 _NOTE:_ It's **WIP**!
-Routing, Auth0 authentication and GraphQL queries + Slash GraphQL backend are done (at the time of writing).
-The most of views, authorization, mutations and SCSS compilation are todos.
+Routing, Auth0 authentication and GraphQL queries/mutations + Slash GraphQL backend + most views are done (at the time of writing).
+Authorization, mutations and SCSS compilation are todos.
 But It should already give you an idea how to design, architect and write a relatively large app.

 ---